-Do not touch people or their personal effects—including clothing, assistive devices, bags, and on-duty service animals—without an express invitation.
+Do not touch people or their personal effects—including clothing, assistive devices, bags, and service animals—without an express invitation.
 If you want to invite physical contact, do so verbally or with a friendly gesture, such as holding out a hand for a handshake.

 When sharing space with other people, engage in active demonstrations of respect and empathy.
-For example: Leave other people a clear path to the exit.
-Moderate the volume of your voice and the expansiveness of your gestures.
-Maintain an appropriate physical distance.
+For example:

 Readercon thrives on vigorous debate, but it is not acceptable to verbally attack people.
 Do not use slurs or make derogatory comments about a person, group, or category of people.
 This includes comments based on characteristics such as (but not limited to) actual or perceived race, national origin, sex, gender, sexual orientation, physical appearance, age, religion, ability, family or marital status, or socioeconomic class.

-Just as you do not owe anyone your time, your attention, or physical contact, no one owes you theirs.
+Just as you do not owe anyone your time, attention, or physical contact, no one owes you theirs.
 Interacting with people you don't know well can be somewhat like first contact with an alien ambassador, so demonstrate peaceful intentions and do your best to be a credit to the human race.

 To reach Readercon's safety team during the convention, day or night, use one of the following options:

 To reach Readercon's safety team before or after the convention, use one of the following options:

 If you're making a report about an online interaction, please include screenshots if possible.